 Years ago, when I first applied to become a police officer, I was bewildered and lost.
 There was little on the internet and I didn’t know any police officers.
 It took me two years of trial and error before I succeeded.
 In the long run, I enjoyed a very successful and gratifying career.
 I became a specialist in recruiting and training.
 When I retired, I realized that the best way of giving back was to provide coaching and training for future applicants like you, so that your personal journey will be easier and equally successful.

 I am dedicated to bringing you comprehensive, up-to-date information.
 Reading every page of this site will get you prepared and save you lots of time.

 You probably are worried about how to pass the police written exam, but don't underestimate the challenge of filling out a winning application.
 You have to think ahead.
 How will you insure that the information you provide to different agencies will be consistent?
 How will you manage the hiring process when it can take several months to complete?
 How can you avoid creating embarrassments that will bite you during the polygraph that occurs at the end of the process?

 Read my tips and strategies for creating a Winning Police Application.

-Unfortunately, there is not a single POST in the U.S. All agencies are slightly different.
+Surprisingly, there is not a standard POST in the U.S. All agencies are slightly different.
 However, most police officer selection tests include the following components: